The Ultimate Guide to Achieving CAPM® Certification (2020 Edition)

 After the exam, you will see your score and find out if you have passed!
 If you have, you can start to use the letters CAPM after your name immediately.
 Your certificate will come in the post.

 We know from talking to hundreds of students that most CAPM certification holders have gained enough project management experience to move on to the PMP® certificate at that point.
-We would recommend you go on and take that if you meet the requirements, instead of taking the CAPM exam again.
+We would recommend you go on and take that if you meet the requirements, instead of renewing the CAPM.
 Many students make the jump up from CAPM to PMP as a kind of ‘upgrade’ when they have the right amount of practical experience.

 Bonus: If you are an active CAPM holder, you don’t need to meet the PMP requirement of 35 contact hours of project management education!
 The education requirements are waived for CAPM holders.